xieweidc/CodeDocs/MsFEM/LinearPoisson.md

 \end{cases}
 $$

 ​	When we need to solve a heterogeneity problem by Finite Element Method on a fine scale, probability, we get a very large algebraic equations system.
-For example, if we assume the area that we need to solve is $[0, 1] \times [0, 1]$, and the mesh is $1024 \times 1024.$ In that case, we store it in a csr matrix form, the memory is
+For example, if we assume the area that we need to solve is $[0, 1] \times [0, 1]$, and using $1024 \times 1024$ rectangle to divide that area.
+In that case, we store it in a csr matrix form, the memory is

 $$
 2^3 \times 2^2 \times 2^2